mjlaine/modest/README.md

 make -C boxo run
 ```

-Or, if you want to download the `Dockerfile` first:
+Or, if you want to download and check the `Dockerfile` first:
 ```
 wget http://github.com/mjlaine/modest/blob/master/Dockerfile
 docker build --rm -t modest .
 ...
 ```

 ---